KevinBretonnelCohen/NaturalLanguageProcessingReadings/README.md

 Pestian Sentiment Analysis of Suicide Notes: Using natural language processing to study suicidality.

 Reinlander: Natural language processing at scale -- lessons learned from a case study in the biomedical domain.

+Steedman: The implications of Zipf's Law for natural language processing--and for linguistics.

+Temnikova: Mathematical properties of the language of a genre of clinical texts.

+Wu: How to think critically about the relationship between optimization and generalization.